 Do you favour Film or Digital?
 Aesthetically I love the feel of film but ultimately whatever the choice of format it's down to my skills to bring the directors vision to life and make the movie the best looking version of itself it can be.
 My next short will be shot on the Varicam LT, I often use BMCC and of course Arri, which to my eye most closely resembles film.

 Which Cinematographers do you admire?
-My work has been strongly influenced by Nestor Almendros, his book 'One Man with a Camera' encouraged me to pursue and practice a naturalistic style of lighting.
-Of the many inspiring Cinematographers out there doing really great work, I'm a fan of Christopher Doyle and Mandy Walker for their style and their ethos.
+There are many inspiring Cinematographers out there creating beautiful films.
+My work has been strongly influenced by Nestor Almendros, his book 'One Man with a Camera' encouraged me to pursue a naturalistic style of lighting, for me its all about the light.

 As a Cinematographer do you have a favourite gadget or app?
 Artemis is a very handy app, that assists the decision making process and I still greatly enjoy photography so my favourite gadget has to be my camera and of course, my lenses.